Ultimate Guide To Nepal

 Enjoy boating in the Phewa Lake.

-As mentioned before, Pokhara is suitable for couples to enjoy their honeymoon.
+As mentioned, Pokhara is suitable for couples who want to enjoy their honeymoon.
 And what better way to do that than having a romantic boat ride?

 Phewa Lake boating is as famous as the London Thames Cruise.
 The couples enjoy paddling the boat while taking in the stunning mountain views.
 You can ask for a paddler or hire a boat for yourself.